uyuni-project/tetra/SPECIAL_CASES.md

 ## Packaging software without a source archive

-If your package sources do not ship in a source archive (because it ships in a format other than tar or zip, or it is distributed in multiple files, etc.) you can use `tetra init --no-sources <package_name>` to start a tetra project without sources.
+If your package sources do not ship in a source archive you can use `tetra init --no-sources <package_name>` to start a tetra project without sources.
+This is in general not recommended but it might be needed if your package sources are shipped in a format other than tar or zip, or it is distributed in multiple files, etc. Note that most version control systems allow you to export a checkout of a certain version in tarball form - this is recommended in tetra (and RPM in general) over using raw source files.

 Then you can add sources manually by:
- * place the archives in the `packages/<project name>` directory;
+ * placing the archives in `packages/<project name>`
- * unpacking them in `src`;
+ * unpacking them in `src`
- * running `tetra change-sources --no-archive`;
+ * running `tetra change-sources --no-archive`.

 `tetra` assumes that sources in `packages/<project name>` and `src` match, except for patches as described above - it is your responsibility to keep them in sync.